-Even though it’s next to impossible to overdose on cannabis, that doesn’t mean it’s not something that people seek drug rehab facilities to assist with.
+Even though it’s next to impossible to overdose on cannabis, that doesn’t mean it’s not something that people seek Perth rehab facilities to assist with.
 It can cause psychosis, not to mention a raft of problems within someone’s life.

 But whether you’re a seasoned smoker or not, there may be a time when you consume too much weed.
 But how do you know if you’ve had too much?
 Find out below.